Information about Novel Coronavirus (COVID-19)

 The school will only close where there is direct guidance/recommendation from appropriate authorities eg. Public Health Wales and/or where there are insufficient numbers of staff available to safely deliver an education to students.
 In the event of a school closure, staff will not be able to access the school site.
 Therefore, in this situation the school will

-- Provide students in all year groups (with increased support for those students preparing to sit public examinations in the summer) with online materials to facilitate distance learning;
+Provide students in all year groups with a mixture of online learning, with increased support for those students preparing to sit public examinations in the summer;

 Upon return to 'normal practices' the school will